By Michelle Arthurs-Brennan published

 An aluminium pannier rack with stainless steel fittings and top plate designed to be compatible with Topeak trunk bags.
 This model is designed to suit all frame sizes, though it's not compatible with seatstay-mounted disc brakes.
 The unit weight is 739g and max capacity is 30kg.

-Blackburn Central Rear Pannier Rack – £59.99 rrp
+Blackburn Expedition 1 Disc Compatible Rear Pannier Rack

 Tubus is a market leader, and the brand produces high-quality racks for serious touring cyclists.
-This stainless steel rack features lowered rails creating a lower centre of gravity.
-Pannier bags sit on each side, and there’s also a platform on top that’s ideal for strapping a tent or sleeping bag to.
+This stainless steel rack is designed with a narrow and lowered rails creating a lower centre of gravity.
+Designed for 26" to 28" wheels, Tubus also say that it's also a particularly good fit for smaller/ shorter frames.
+Pannier bags sit on each side, and there's also a platform on top that's ideal for strapping a tent or sleeping bag to.
 The weight is 680g, max capacity is 26kg.

 The Cargo rack from Tubus is made from steel and it can carry a max load of 40kg with its 640g weight – it's been designed to be extremely strong without too much heft.
 It's available in several sizes to suit different wheel diameters - including 26in and 700c.
 A light bracket is included, which is a great added extra.